 Video Showing How To Make Vegetable Stir Fry:

-    Don't miss the VIDEO above - it's the easiest way to learn how to make Vegetable Stir Fry!
+Tap here to jump to the video for this recipe -- it's located directly above the ingredients list.
+It's the easiest way to learn how to make Vegetable Stir Fry!

 Want to save this recipe?

 Create a free account to save your favourites recipes and articles!Sign Up To Save Recipes